kestra-io/docs/content/blogs/2023-07-10-release-0-10-blueprints-worker-groups-scripts.md

 ## Secret Function

-Furthermore, we're introducing a `secret()` function to securely retrieve sensitive values in your workflows.
-Your sensitive values should be base64-encoded, and the environment variable name should start with the `SECRET_` prefix.
+Furthermore, we're introducing a `secret()` function to securely retrieve sensitive values in your workflows using special environment variables — key-value pairs, where the key starts with the `SECRET_` prefix and the value is base64-encoded.
 The `secret()` function will look up only environment variables with that prefix, and base64-decode the values at runtime.

 The example below uses the `secret()` function to retrieve the value of a Slack webhook key: